Florents-Tselai/spat/README.md

 If the value stored for a key is not a string, it will return a human-friendly representation of the value.
-Usually the data structure type and its current size.
+Usually, the data structure type and its current size.

 ### Strings